LukeShortCloud/rootpages/README.md

 ### Quarterly Updates

 Every three months, Root Pages is tagged as a milestone release.
 The four releases in a year are: `YYYY.01.01`, `YYYY.04.01`, `YYYY.07.01`, and `YYYY.10.01`.
 Quarterly updates minimize breakage to bookmarks and links compared to a rolling release model.
-Formatting, grammer, and spelling errors should be checked and corrected before each tagged release.
+Formatting, grammar, and spelling errors should be checked and corrected before each tagged release.

 ### Yearly Updates